ChristianLempa/cheat-sheets/infrastructure/docker.md

-`docker start $(docker ps -a -q)` | To start all the stopped and running containers `docker rm -vf $(docker ps -a -q)` | To delete all containers including its volumes use `docker rmi -f $(docker images -a -q)` | To delete all the images
+`docker start $(docker ps -a -q)` | To start all the stopped and running containers `docker rm -vf $(docker ps -a -q)` | To delete all containers including its volumes use `docker rmi -f $(docker images -a -q)` | To delete all the images `docker system prune` | To delete all dangling and unused images, containers, cache and volumes `docker system prune -a` | To delete all used and unused images `docker system prune --volumes` | To delete all docker volumes
 ### Parameters
 COMMAND | DESCRIPTION
 ---|---